-2.H.1.3 Forests
+2.A.1.3 Forests

 Société Forestière de la Caisse des Dépôts manages CNP Assurances' woodland assets under a management agreement.
-Under this agreement, it manages the forest land in a socially-responsible and environmentally-friendly manner.
-Since 2001, Société Forestière de la Caisse des Dépôts has also followed an ISO 9001 certified Sustainable Woodland Management Manual.
-This document incorporates the main areas of ESG analysis: governance, oversight and organisation of relations with clients and other stakeholders, as well as the implementation of forestry practices that take into account outstanding habitats and species (see table of sustainability risks at the start of section 2.H.1).
+Under this agreement, it manages the forest land in a socially responsible and environmentally friendly manner.
+Since 2001, Société Forestière has also followed an ISO 9001 certified Sustainable Woodland Management Manual.
+This document incorporates the main areas of ESG analysis: governance, oversight and organisation of relations with clients and other stakeholders, as well as the implementation of forestry practices that take into account outstanding habitats and species (see table of sustainability risks at the start of section 2.A.1).